What Tea Kettles Work with Induction Cooktops?

 What Makes a Tea Kettle Induction Compatible?

-If you’re in the market for a new tea kettle and have an induction cooker at home, remember that induction hobs are not compatible with just any tea kettle.
+If you are looking for a new tea kettle and have an induction cooker at home, keep in mind that induction hobs are not compatible with every tea kettle.
 Induction stoves have many advantages but require cooking vessels that are optimized for induction cooktops.

-1. The base must be made of magnetic material: Induction-compatible kettles are made of magnetic grade steel, enameled steel, or have a multiple-layered bottom that includes a ferromagnetic layer.
+1. The base must be made of magnetic material: Kettles suitable for induction are made of magnetic stainless steel, enameled steel, or have a multi-layer base with a ferromagnetic layer.
 Magnetic materials attract the magnet and support the magnetic field that heats the water in the kettle.

-Tea kettles made of glass, ceramic, aluminum, or copper will not work with induction cooktops unless they have a layer of magnetic metal on the bottom.
+Tea kettles made of glass, ceramic, aluminum, or copper tea kettles will not work with induction cooktops unless they have a layer of magnetic metal on the bottom.

-2. Appropriate bottom diameter and shape: The tea kettle should have a bottom that matches the induction cooking zone.
-A smaller bottom diameter than the surface cooking area results in slower water heating.
+2. Appropriate bottom diameter and shape: The base of the tea kettle should fit the induction cooking zone.
+A smaller base diameter than the cooking surface results in slower heating of the water.

-The bottom also must be perfectly flat and smooth, so that it rests on the cooking surface without any interruption.
-Uneven bottom results in slow heating and the kettle can vibrate and make more noise than it normally would.
+The bottom must also be completely flat and smooth so that it rests on the cooking surface without interruption.
+An uneven bottom results in slow heating and the kettle can vibrate and make more noise than it normally would.

 How to Know if Your Tea Kettle is Induction-Ready

 To find out if your tea kettle is optimized for induction cooking, read the product description.
-Another way is to look for an induction compatibility symbol at the bottom or a note on the packaging.
-Finally, you can do a magnet test by holding a magnet to the bottom.
-If the magnet sticks to the bottom, your tea kettle is induction-ready.
+Another option is to look for an induction compatibility symbol at the bottom or a note on the packaging.
+Finally, you can perform a magnet test by holding a magnet to the bottom.
+If the magnet sticks to the bottom, your tea kettle is suitable for induction.

 This post contains links to Amazon.
 The publisher may get paid if You purchase something through the links without additional costs to You.